MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/extend-and-develop.md

 ## Workflows

 Microsoft recommends using [Power Automate](https://flow.microsoft.com) for configuring and executing all workflows in your Office 365 environment, including SharePoint Online.
 For example, it&#39;s possible to create [unique approval workflows](/flow/modern-approvals) for content stored in SharePoint.
-Additionally, it&#39;s possible to use Flow as the default workflow engine [for approving SharePoint page content](https://support.office.com/article/a8b2e689-d4a1-4639-8028-333c0ece30d9), directly from the SharePoint user interface.
+Additionally, it&#39;s possible to use Power Automate as the default workflow engine [for approving SharePoint page content](https://support.office.com/article/a8b2e689-d4a1-4639-8028-333c0ece30d9), directly from the SharePoint user interface.
 Flows can be [triggered by SharePoint](/connectors/sharepointonline/#triggers) actions (such as when an item is created in a list), or perform [actions within SharePoint](/connectors/sharepointonline/#actions) (such as update a list item).
-While SharePoint Designer workflows are still supported, new workflows should be created using Flow.
+While SharePoint Designer workflows are still supported, new workflows should be created using Power Automate.

 ## Forms